estebanmndz/docker-autodeploy/README.md

 This project demonstrates:

-* CI/CD pipeline implementation
+* Automation of container deployment
-* Docker-based application deployment
+* Linux system provisioning
-* Automation of build and release processes
+* Use of Docker and Docker Compose
-* DevOps mindset in cloud environments
+* DevOps-oriented scripting practices

 ---